Honda Admits To Violating Federal Law

-Honda Motor Company announced this week that it has under-reported 1,729 deaths and injuries to the National Highway Traffic Safety Administration going back to 2003, which is a violation of federal law.
+Honda Motor Company announced this week that it has under-reported 1,729 vehicle accidents resulting in deaths and injuries to the National Highway Traffic Safety Administration going back to 2003, which is a violation of federal law.

 The Japanese automaker blamed “inadvertent” data entry and operational errors.
 An audit of Honda’s records uncovered that Honda purposely delayed telling NHTSA about its death and injury reporting problems.

 Honda admitted in a statement this week that it became aware of the omissions in early 2011, yet it took nearly three years to report the problem to authorities.

 Since 2008, Honda has recalled over 5 million vehicles in the U.S. to fix potentially fatal defects in air bags manufactured by Japanese auto supplier Takata.
 Some air bags have ruptured during a crash and injured occupants with shards of flying metal.

 Unreported Vehicle Deaths Caused By Defective Vehicle Equipment